TonyW755/Interactive-Lab-Hub/Lab 2/README.md

 ** Insert ideas, sketches, [Verplank diagrams](https://ccrma.stanford.edu/courses/250a-fall-2004/IDSketchbok.pdf)), storyboards for your ideas **

+We started off designing our device by expecting it to be a combination of utility and intuitiveness.
+And through our exploration, we quickly realized the idea is very similar to our day to day device watches.
+In particular, smartwatches like Apple Watch offer a very similar outcome which allow people to understand time through different combinations of complexity and graphic indication.
+We derive from the solar-themed watch faces on Apple Watch, which connect the time of day with the sun’s position.
+We want to adapt this idea to a small Raspberry Pi display, using changes in the sky to make the progression of a day visually understandable.
+The concept has four phases: sunrise, daytime, sunset, and night.
+The sun emerges from the horizon in the morning, moves across the sky during the day, and disappears below the horizon in the evening.
+And the night scene features a moon and stars.
+Changes in the background color reinforce these transitions.
+The landscape provides a visual sense of where we are within the daily cycle, while a smaller numerical display provides the exact time.
+Our prototype uses simplified, preset sunrise and sunset times to explore this way of representing time.

 **Put the names of the people you gave feedback to here.
 (Even better, add links to their repos here!)**